-The main source of financing for KWG is the issuance of equity shares and convertible debentures and the sale of non-core assets.
+The main sources of financing for KWG have been the issuance of equity shares and convertible debentures and the sale of non-core assets, although the Company also received some funds from Fancamp in connection with the Company's acquisition of Fancamp's interests in the Koper Lake-McFauld's property in September 2022.
 Each of KWG's projects has demonstrated sufficient evidence of geological merit to warrant additional exploration.
 However, it is not presently possible to estimate the cost of further exploration programs, which may or may not bring individual properties to a subsequent stage of development, since they are all exploration projects and their development depends on the results of exploration and infrastructure.

-On September 30, 2022, the Company had a working capital deficiency of \$2,761,231 (\$990,373 as at December 31, 2021).
-It had \$1,551,797 in cash as at September 30, 2022 (\$1,825,789 in cash as at December 31, 2021).
-The decrease in cash and the corresponding increase in the working capital deficit are attributable to normal operating expenses.
+On December 31, 2022, the Company had a working capital deficiency of \$3,116,790 (\$990,373 as at December 31, 2021).
+It had \$921,680 in cash as at December 31, 2022 (\$1,825,789 in cash as at December 31, 2021).
+The decrease in cash and the corresponding increase in the working capital deficit are attributable to normal operating expenses, as well as professional fees and other costs associated with its purchase of Fancamp's interests in the Koper Lake-McFauld's property.

 On April 25, 2022, 500,000 warrants were exercised to purchase 500,000 Subordinate Voting Shares at \$0.05 each for cash consideration of \$25,000.
 On July 24, 2022, 10,005 Multiple Voting Share Options were exercised at \$1.00 each for cash consideration of \$10,005.
 On July 26, 2022, 98,505 Multiple Voting Share Options were exercised by a director at \$1.00 each for cash consideration of \$98,505.
+On December 1, 2022, 5,808 Multiple Voting Share warrants were exercised by an officer at \$2.50 each for cash consideration of \$14,520.